axelson/dep_viz/DEVELOPMENT.md

   - i.e. if a file has 3 compilation dependencies it's hard to see how many files each of those dependencies is contributing
   - Or hard to tell which files are behind the compilation dependency

+## Architecture

+When running in my production setup (https://depviz.jasonaxelson.com), only allow analyzing pre-generated files (either `.dot` or a built json file).
+In development/when running locally LiveView is used to facilitate analyzing another project directly.

 ## Meta